Skip to content

 python -m hello_world

-You will then see the Workflow at https://localhost:2746/
+You will then see the Workflow at the specified link.

 from hera.workflows import Steps, Workflow, script